ooledezma/Code-Quiz/README.md

 ### Description

--Application for timed javascript code quiz with multiple-choice questions.
+Application for timed javascript code quiz with multiple-choice questions.
 This app will runs in the browser and feature dynamically updated HTML and CSS powered by JavaScript.
 It also feature a clean and polished user interface and is responsive to multiple screen sizes.

 ### How to Use